A Comparative Effectiveness Study of Major Glycemia-lowering Medications for Treatment of Type 2 Diabetes (GRADE)

 16.Serum creatinine >1.4 mg/dl in women and >1.5 mg/dl in men or end stage renal disease requiring renal replacement therapy

-18.History of severe liver disease or ALT > 3 times upper limit of normal
+17.History of severe liver disease or acute hepatitis or ALT > 3 times upper limit of normal

 What is involved?

 The GRADE study is a research study for people with type 2 diabetes.
 This research study will compare the effectiveness of four different medications that are used to treat type 2 diabetes.
 Each of the 4 medications will be used together with metformin.
 Metformin is the medication used most often to treat type 2 diabetes.
 The GRADE study will compare how well the different medication combinations control blood sugar levels.
 We will also look at other benefits or side effects of each medication combination.